Message: A polyline does not contain one of its holes.

 The information in this article applies to:

-In one of my plan files, I often encounter this warning message:
+In one of my plan files, I encountered this warning message:

 "Warning: A polyline for a slab, roof plane, countertop, etc. does not contain one of its holes (or skylights for roofs) due to this or a previous change.
 Please either fix or delete this polyline."